MXA TEAM TESTED: MOBIUS X8 KNEE BRACE

 WHAT STANDS OUT?
 Here’s a list of things that stand out with the revised Mobius X8 knee brace.

 (1) Fixing the flaws.
 The new Mobius X8 knee braces now comes in sizes from extra small to extra-extra large.
 This is a big improvement, but there are other mods to the new version.
 Here is a quick list.

 Cable.
-The CCRS cables have been upgraded so they won’t fray (although we did break one of the new-style cables—we think it got pinched in the clamshell because it was cleanly cut.
-We orderded a new cable and installed it ourselves).
+The CCRS cables have been upgraded with the claim that they won’t fray (although we keep breaking the new-style cables.
+We order new cables and install them ourselves).

 Tolerances.
 Mobius tightened the tolerance between the armadillo knee cup shells (most MXA test riders cut the liner out of their pants just above the knee to keep the liner from snagging on the Velcros straps)).